Test-time Recalibration of Conformal Predictors Under Distribution Shift Based on Unlabeled Examples: Methods

-QTC is inspired by a method for predicting the accuracy of a classifier from~\citet{garg2021LeveragingUnlabeledData}. \citet{garg2021LeveragingUnlabeledData}'s method finds a threshold on the scores that matches the accuracy of a classifier on the dataset and predicts the accuracy on other datasets analogous to the expression~\eqref{eq:qtcst_prediction}.
-Contrary, we predict a threshold of a conformal predictor, and our method is based on predicting the parameter $\beta$ instead of a threshold directly.
+QTC is inspired by a method for predicting a classifier's accuracy from~\citet{garg2021LeveragingUnlabeledData}. \citet{garg2021LeveragingUnlabeledData}'s method finds a threshold on the scores matching the accuracy of a classifier on the dataset and predicts the accuracy on other datasets.
+Contrary, we predict the threshold of a conformal predictor, and our method is based on predicting an auxillary parameter $\beta$ instead of a threshold directly.